Associate Dean for Undergraduate Programs

 About Dean Benjamin C. Ayers

-Benjamin C. Ayers is Dean of the Terry College of Business at the University of Georgia and holds the Earl Davis Chair in Taxation.
-He assumed the deanship in July 2014, having previously served as director of the college’s J.M.
-Tull School of Accounting for nine years.
+Ben Ayers is Dean of the University of Georgia Terry College of Business and holds the Earl Davis Chair in Taxation.
+He came to UGA in 1996 and served as Director of the highly regarded Tull School of Accounting for nine years prior to his appointment as the college’s 12th Dean in 2014.

-A certified public accountant in Alabama, Professor Ayers received his bachelor’s degree in accounting and Masters in Taxation from the University of Alabama.
-Prior to pursuing his Ph.D., he worked for KPMG in Atlanta and Tampa and Complete Health, Inc. in Birmingham.
-In 1996, he was awarded a doctorate from the University of Texas at Austin and joined the University of Georgia Tull School of Accounting faculty.
+He earned his bachelor’s degree in accounting and master’s degree in taxation from the University of Alabama, and his Ph.D. in accounting from the University of Texas at Austin.
+Prior to pursuing his Ph.D., he worked for KPMG in Atlanta and Tampa and Complete Health Inc. in Birmingham.